I just got back from 10 days of traveling to Cancun.

 - Arriving at CUN airport

-- Since Canada and the EU are not dropping 747’s full of speedo-stretching man-buns, my arrival was a breeze.
+- Since Canada and the EU are just starting to drop 747’s full of speedo-stretching man-buns, my arrival was a breeze.

 - Short lines, happy airport staff.
 They want tourists.